-This declaration sets out the current position as at December 2017.
+This declaration sets out the current position as at December 2017 and is currently being revised and will be updated shortly.

 NHS Kernow is fully committed to: